Fortinet Inc. (FTNT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for FTNT is $71.10, which is $9.7 above the current market price.
-The public float for FTNT is 633.43M, and currently, shorts hold a 2.10% of that float.
-The average trading volume for FTNT on March 03, 2023 was 5.27M shares.
+The average price point forecasted by analysts for Fortinet Inc. (FTNT) is $71.10, which is $8.01 above the current market price.
+The public float for FTNT is 633.43M, and currently, short sellers hold a 2.10% ratio of that floaft.
+The average trading volume of FTNT on March 07, 2023 was 5.23M shares.

 FTNT’s Market Performance

-FTNT’s stock has seen a -1.55% decrease for the week, with a 13.95% rise in the past month and a 15.60% gain in the past quarter.
-The volatility ratio for the week is 2.11%, and the volatility levels for the past 30 days are at 2.91% for Fortinet Inc. The simple moving average for the last 20 days is 2.31% for FTNT stock, with a simple moving average of 10.46% for the last 200 days.
+The stock of Fortinet Inc. (FTNT) has seen a 2.83% increase in the past week, with a 13.86% rise in the past month, and a 10.71% gain in the past quarter.
+The volatility ratio for the week is 2.24%, and the volatility levels for the past 30 days are at 2.78% for FTNT.
+The simple moving average for the last 20 days is 3.97% for FTNT stock, with a simple moving average of 13.46% for the last 200 days.

 Analysts’ Opinion of FTNT